 Today, snapshots of loved ones, and indeed, much of how we navigate the modern world bears the mark of the invention of photography.
 ‘Revelations’, together with the printing press, honours these pivotal moments of technical innovation and the great artistic movements they inspired.

 Few machines have altered history like the fifteenth-century Gutenberg printing press or the camera in the nineteenth century.
 Steam engines, electricity and anaesthesia may compete for primacy in a tale of technological advances, but unlike industrial or medical innovations, the impact of the printed word and image was felt on a more cerebral level, invariably changing the way we think, read and envision the world.
-‘Revelations’ examines the social and aesthetic influence of these two turning points in mechanical reproduction and the larger context that bore them.
+Here, we examine the social and aesthetic influence of these two turning points in mechanical reproduction and the larger context that bore them.
 Just like our own times, these were precarious, fractious eras, in which new technologies promised to shake up the established order.

-The exhibition’s title plays on two understandings of ‘revelation’.
 First of all, printmaking and photography radically upended image consumption by providing alternatives to painting.
 With the advent of both media, pictures were untethered from expensive, one-off artworks and became transportable duplicates that could be replicated ad infinitum.
 As objects, prints and photographs were cheaper to make and distribute, and could reach a great many people.
 But a more literal type of revelation is apparent in these machine-made works of art: just as a woodblock print is made from a carved design in reverse, an analogue photograph is developed from its negative; in both processes, the resulting image is peeled back from its mirrored opposite.
 Indeed, there is something magical, or alchemical, in both unveilings.

-The story of ‘Revelations’ begins in the mid-fifteenth century.
 In 1450, German goldsmith Johannes Gutenberg (ca.1397–1468) created a machine that could print an infinite combination of letters.
 Although moveable-type printing had been developed in East Asia at least two centuries earlier, this was the first time the technology appeared in Europe.
 Looking at existing mechanisms like the wine press, Gutenberg imagined an apparatus that could accurately and efficiently transfer the written word to paper, bypassing the need for scribes (often monks) to write out entire volumes by hand.
 Before the press, books were rarefied and costly objects — some as valuable as a house.
 By reducing the price of books, Gutenberg’s press gave a much broader swath of society an unprecedented access to knowledge, often in the vernacular language and aided by illustrations for those who were illiterate.

 Only a few decades after Gutenberg’s invention, the German city of Nuremberg became a centre of print publishing and hosted a generation of talented printmakers, most notable among them being Albrecht Dürer.